haiwera-silk-cd/magento-devdocs/guides/v2.2/ext-best-practices/tutorials/serialized-to-json-data-upgrade.md

 * `\Magento\Framework\Module\Manager` - This class checks the status of a module.

-## Step 1: Create the basic upgrade script
+## 步骤1.
+Create the basic upgrade script
 {:#step-1}

 The upgrade script is what gets run during the upgrade step of your extension's [lifecycle][1].